 We try to choose a local service provider whenever it is possible.

-We support local children’ and youth’s hobbies by donating money and lending our vehicles.
+We support local children’ and youth’s hobbies by donating money.

 We present authentic local art and culture in our destinations.